 Unfortunately, every Sirius XM receiver and installation will require research before embarking on a similar mission.
 First, you need to determine where your SiriusXM receiver is (start looking in your glove box) and what type of antenna connection it uses.

-Once the receiver location and antenna connection have been determined, look for a magnetic antenna with that antenna connection, or an adaptor like the FAKRA adaptor we used.
+Once the receiver location and antenna connection have been determined, look for a magnetic antenna with that antenna connection, or an adapter like the FAKRA adapter we used.
 From that point, it’s simply a matter of careful installation.
 Another option is having your local truck or car stereo dealer handle the install.